SourLemonJuice/ipapi-agent/README.md

 # IPAPI-agent

-Reverse proxy public IP data API info.
+Reverse proxy public IP data API.\
+View the IP country/region and ASN in a JSON or plain text format.

 ## Configuration